equinox1113/EQUIGRABBER/README.md

-# SKOCH GRABBER
+# EQUINOX'S GRABBER

-[✅] Skoch Grabber is a powerful spyware to steal every single data from your victims.
+[✅] EQUI Grabber is a powerful spyware to steal every single data from your victims.

-[⚠️] This code uses Blank Grabber as the template.
-It's now been discontinued.
-Check out [here](https://github.com/blank-c/blank-grabber)

-[⚠️] This program is free to use.
-If you've purchased it from somewhere, then you got scammed.

 # FEATURES
 ```